fish-hue/Rainbow-Table-Generator/README.md

 The goal is to be able to gather Hashes, generate custom Rainbow Tables, then search them with the hashes collected to see if a password can be found.
 Right now my focus is on SHA1 and MD5 hashes

-# To collect hashes using hash-collector.py
+# Collect hashes using hash-collector.py
 python hash-collector.py

 This will search a URL for all hashes in any format and display them with the option to save as a file